 Step 5 - Run the simulation with the Pathmind policy.

 Back in AnyLogic, update the Mode field to Use Policy.
 Click Browse and select the downloaded policy file.

 Run the simulation again.
 Make sure the Use AI checkbox is selected so that manual control is not needed.
-Note that the module will land on target, within the time limit, and without depleting its fuel resource.

 You may also want to run the included Monte Carlo to see how reliably the Moon Lander is able to reach the target.